Please Read (or Scroll) to Bottom To Continue

 A number of specialty (one breed only) clubs give the CGC at their annual national dog show.
 Dog clubs have discovered that the CGC is an event that allows everyone to go home a winner.
 Veterinarians have recognized the benefits of well-trained dogs and there are some CGC programs in place in veterinary hospitals.
 State legislatures began recognizing the CGC program as a means of advocating responsible dog ownership and 22 states now have Canine Good Citizen resolutions.

-In a little over one decade, the Canine Good Citizen Program has begun to have an extremely positive impact in many of our communities.
+In a little over two decades the Canine Good Citizen Program has begun to have an extremely positive impact in many of our communities.
 This is a program that can help us assure that the dogs we love will always be welcomed and well-respected members of our communities.

 Test 1: Accepting a friendly stranger